analogdevicesinc/aditof_sdk/README.md

 [*Mac Host - MacOS High-Sierra and MacOS Mojave*]()

 * When installation specified in above steps are completed, follow below steps to setup the demo in Client Server mode:
-* On DragonBoard™ 410c, go to directory "tof_sdk\apps\uvc-app" and run config_pipe.sh as below:
+* On DragonBoard™ 410c, go to directory "aditof_sdk\apps\uvc-app" and run config_pipe.sh as below:
 ```
 sudo ./config_pipe.sh
 ```
 * On Host:
-1. On Linux host, go to directory "tof_sdk\build\examples\aditof-demo\" and run aditof-demo
+1. On Linux host, go to directory "aditof_sdk\build\examples\aditof-demo\" and run aditof-demo
-2. On Windows host, go to directory "tof_sdk\build\examples\aditof-demo\Release\" and run aditof-demo.exe
+2. On Windows host, go to directory "aditof_sdk\build\examples\aditof-demo\Release\" and run aditof-demo.exe

 On Monitor connected to Host PC, you should now be able to see three windows pop up, one for settings control, one showing 'Depth Image' and one showing 'IR Image'.